jacobecox/psc-automation/README-consumer.md

    - PSC subnet with configurable name (default: "psc-subnet") and CIDR (default: `10.2.0.0/24`)
    - Default firewall rules for internal communication and SSH access
    - Egress firewall rule for PostgreSQL connections (port 5432)
+   - Outputs VPC and subnet self_links for use by dependent modules

 3. **Sets Up Cloud NAT**:
    - Cloud Router for NAT functionality